Macro (computer science): Macro virus

 VBA has access to most Microsoft Windows system calls and executes when documents are opened.
 This makes it relatively easy to write computer viruses in VBA, commonly known as macro viruses.
 In the mid-to-late 1990s, this became one of the most common types of computer virus.
 However, during the late 1990s and to date, Microsoft has been patching and updating its programs.
 In addition, current anti-virus programs immediately counteract such attacks.

-Parameterized macro
+Parameterized and parameterless macro

 A parameterized macro is a macro that is able to insert given objects into its expansion.
 This gives the macro some of the power of a function.

-As a simple example, in the C programming language, this is a typical macro that is not a parameterized macro:
+As a simple example, in the C programming language, this is a typical macro that is not a parameterized macro, i.e., a parameterless macro: